framtk/tsp-solver/README.md

 Be aware that this is a personal project and doesn't have priority over others, this means that it may remain incomplete for a long time or it may never be fully completed at all.

-I am by no means and expert so if you find any problems and/or want to propose a solution feel free to get in touch with me and/or open an issue here on GitHub
+I am by no means and expert in both C and the TSP so if you find any problems and/or want to propose a solution feel free to get in touch with me and/or open an issue here on GitHub

 ### Algorithms and Features implemented so far: